Tazzy2022/dish-It/README.md

 This is a social website to create and track lists of favorite restaurants or ones to try and share them with friends

 Built with:

 postgresql

 Sequelize

-express
+Express

-react.js
+React.js

-redux toolkit
+Redux toolkit

-node.js
+Node.js

 Unsplash API

 Yelp Fusion API

 JWT